2013 WNBA season

 The 2013 WNBA season was the 17th season of the Women's National Basketball Association.
-The regular season began on May 24, and playoffs concluded on October 10.
+The regular season began on May 24 and concluded on September 15, and playoffs started on September 19 and concluded on October 10.
 The Minnesota Lynx won their second league championship, defeating the Atlanta Dream three games to none in the 2013 WNBA Finals.

 The year represented a positive turning point for the long-struggling league.
 Both attendance and television viewership were up, driven by an influx of talented rookies, multiple teams reported that they were near a break-even point, and at least one franchise announced that it was profitable.

-2013 WNBA Draft
+Draft

 The WNBA Draft lottery was held on September 26, 2012.
 The lottery teams were the Washington Mystics, Phoenix Mercury, Tulsa Shock and Chicago Sky.
 The top pick was awarded to Phoenix Mercury.
 Center Brittney Griner was drafted first overall by the Phoenix Mercury.

-TV and Internet coverage
+Media coverage

 About 70+ games were aired on ESPN2, ABC and NBA TV.
 WNBA LiveAccess will offer complement - approximately 190 live games.